doronz88/fa/README.md

 ```
 usage: most-common [-h]

-get the result apearing the most in the result-set
+get the result appearing the most in the result-set

 optional arguments:
   -h, --help  show this help message and exit